We Help People Follow Jesus Together

 Hope for Helen

 Hope for Helen is a ministry that helps members of Helen FBC connect with people in our community--many of whom are living in transitional housing such as motels.
-HFBC offers free dinners on the 2nd and 4th Tuesday of each month at 5:00 pm.
+HFBC offers free dinners on the 2nd and 4th Tuesday of each month at 5:00 pm at the Helen Library Community Room.

 HFBC offers brief pastoral counseling at no cost for church members and community members.
 Depending on the situation, persons seeking help may be referred to outside, fee-based counseling or to other appropriate agencies.
 For more information, contact Jim Gant.
 If you need immediate help, please call 911 or go to the nearest emergency room.